-- 1.If activation_key is ACTIVATED, the account has already been activated and so the key is considered to have expired. - 2.Otherwise, the date of registration (obtained from the date_joined field of user) is compared to the current date; if the span between them is greater than the value of the setting ACCOUNT_ACTIVATION_DAYS, the key is considered to have expired.
+- 1. If activated is True, the account has already been activated and so the key is considered to have expired. - 2.
+Otherwise, the date of registration (obtained from the date_joined field of user) is compared to the current date; if the span between them is greater than the value of the setting ACCOUNT_ACTIVATION_DAYS, the key is considered to have expired.